The Tenet Language

 Pattern matching and values are the basis of Tenet’s escaping mechanism.
 The basic idea is that certain commands cause a value to “escape” normal computation until it’s caught.

-That’s much simpler: either the email address is an address, which is known to be a string, or the computation escapes to ?? which replaces it with a space.
+Either the email address is an address, which is known to be a string, or the computation escapes to ok which reports an escaping expression.
+Future development : a ?? operator will replace an escaping expression with a default value.

 This is very similar to the obj.?field.?field ?? default, except we don’t have to rely on the type author picking convenient null values, we can pick any path through unions.